aptos-labs/aptos-core/developer-docs-site/docs/tutorials/run-a-local-testnet.md

     Aptos is running, press ctrl-c to exit
     ```

-**NOTE**: The above command starts a local testnet with a single validator FullNode.
+**NOTE**: The above command starts a local testnet with a single validator node.
 The command runs `aptos-node` from a genesis-only ledger state.
 If you want to reuse the ledger state produced by a previous run of `aptos-node`, then use:

 ```
 cargo run -p aptos-node -- --test --config <config-path>